 The process is fairly simple.
 For small pools, you can fix the cover directly and tighten it with the cable and wrench.

 Bigger pools are a little bit tricker.
 You have to form a web with the elastic cable before placing the cover, or else it’ll sink inside.
 Aside from this, the process is rather easy.

-After my thorough research, I can say that Sun2Solar Clear is the best winter pool cover for above-ground pools.
+After our thorough research, I can say that Sun2Solar Clear is the best winter pool cover for above-ground pools.
 Its clear construction allows for efficient, free heating even on the coldest days.
 The bubbles are great if you don’t want to hassle with ropes and winches.

 If you’re planning to fully winterize your pool, you can also opt for Swimline Above Ground Winter Pool Cover.
 With the attached air pillow, you can rest assured about your pool’s walls.

 Last but not least, the Blue Wave Silver Above-Ground Pool Cover should be the best option for oval pool owners.

 Remember, never leave your swimming pool empty for the whole season to avoid cracking and peeling!